sourcegraph/cody/CONTRIBUTING.md

 It's also optional create GitHub releases for nightly builds where it makes sense.

-### 3. Announce the New Release on our internal Slack channel
+### 4. Announce the New Release on our internal Slack channel

-It is mandatory to post about both stable and nightly releases on our internal `wg-cody-jetbrains` Slack channel.
+It is mandatory to post about both stable and nightly releases on our internal `#team-cody-clients` Slack channel.
 You can refer to past posts in the channel's history for examples.

 ## Enabling web view debugging